-With distracted driving among the greatest buzzwords in the United States today, legislators far and wide are notably cracking down on activities believed to cause a significant amount ofserious injuries and fatalities in traffic accidents.
+With distracted driving among the greatest buzzwords in the United States today, legislators far and wide are notably cracking down on activities believed to cause a significant amount ofserious injuries and fatalities in traffic accidents, particularly accidents caused by distracted driving.
 From cell phone use to eating to the presence of pets in the front seat, lawmakers have attempted to address all possible avenues for driver distraction.
 Awareness of these risks is skyrocketing, as it can be difficult to ignore the dramatic messages we see on television every day.
 But is distracted driving really the epidemic it’s made out to be?

 Much of the success can be attributed to improved vehicle designs and safety features.
 In 1972, at a time when safety may have been less of a priority, approximately 55,000 U.S. citizens were killed in car accidents.
 That number has decreased approximately 40 percent since then.

 Do you think that banning the use of cell phones and other electronic devices is effective in curbing the dangers of distracted driving?
-Share your thoughts with us in the comment box below.
+Share your thoughts with us in the comments below.